danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/staging/common/common.md

-{% docs dim_customers %}
-Dimensional customer table representing all existing and historical customers from SalesForce.
-There are customer definitions for external reporting and additional customer definitions for internal reporting defined in the [handbook](https://about.gitlab.com/handbook/sales/#customer).

-The Customer Account Management business process can be found in the [handbook](https://about.gitlab.com/handbook/finance/sox-internal-controls/quote-to-cash/#1-customer-account-management-and-conversion-of-lead-to-opportunity).

-The grain of the table is the SalesForce Account, also referred to as CRM_ID.

-Information on the Enterprise Dimensional Model can be found in the [handbook](https://about.gitlab.com/handbook/business-ops/data-team/platform/edw/)

-{% enddocs %}

 {% docs dim_accounts %}
 Dimensional table representing each individual Zuora account with details of person to bill for the account.